IBM-Cloud/docs/services/IoT/applications/libraries/java.md

 -   [RegisteredApplicationCommandPublish](https://github.com/ibm-messaging/iot-application-samples/blob/master/java/standalone-samples/src/main/java/com/ibm/iotf/sample/client/application/RegisteredApplicationCommandPublish.java) - A sample application that shows how you can publish a command to a device.
 -  [RegisteredApplicationSubscribeSample](https://github.com/ibm-messaging/iot-application-samples/blob/master/java/standalone-samples/src/main/java/com/ibm/iotf/sample/client/application/RegisteredApplicationSubscribeSample.java) - A sample application that shows how you can subscribe to different events such as device events, device commands, device status, and application status.
 -   [SharedSubscriptionSample](https://github.com/ibm-messaging/iot-application-samples/blob/master/java/standalone-samples/src/main/java/com/ibm/iotf/sample/client/application/SharedSubscriptionSample.java) - A sample application that shows how you can build a scalable application that balances the load of messages across multiple instances of the application.
--  [Backup and restore sample](https://github.com/ibm-messaging/iot-backup-restore-sample) - A sample that shows how you can back up and restore the device configuration in a Cloudant NoSQL database.
+-  [Backup and restore sample](https://github.com/ibm-messaging/iot-backup-restore-sample) - A sample that shows how you can back up and restore the device configuration in a {{site.data.keyword.cloudantfull}} NoSQL database.